 This trope is enforced, and assimilated into the system, so to speak, in the simpler board games based on Warhammer and 40,000, respectively Hero Quest and Space Crusade.
 Other players play heroic RPG-ish player characters or small squads of Space Marines led by one, and one player holds all the secret information about what's going to happen in a particular adventure, and controls all the (always hostile) NPCs.
 This last is obviously a lot like a game master, but the thing is, they are also the designated bad guy who tries to direct their Mooks (and sometimes other nasty tricks) to kill the heroes... and they have to play by the rules too, so the contest is fair.
 Except when and if, especially in Hero Quest, a "GM" with the right kind of mentality realises that letting the heroes prevail is in the best interests of the campaign, and stops really trying to "win".

 Paranoiademands this.
 The sourcebook makes it crystal clear that this isn't one of those nice RPGs where the players cooperate and the GM tells them a story.
-In Paranoia, the GM tries to kill the players and the players try to kill each other.
+In Paranoia, the GM is out to kill the players and the players are out to kill each other.
 Each player is given a six-pack of clones, with more available for purchase, so that character death is a momentary inconvenience.
 Which it needs to be, since in Paranoia if you don't die early and often you're doing it wrong.
 (And, of course, it's Played for Laughs.)
 It's also said that a good game of Paranoia results in deaths during the mission briefings.
 A really good game results in multiple deaths before the briefing.

 New World of Darkness (particularly Werewolf and Changeling) inverts the problem that mortal characters had in the old editions (see below): sure, your character probably has freaky supernatural powers, but the mechanics of how dice pools and damage works in the new system means that a particularly death-minded storyteller can pretty easily set up an entirely mundane bystander that can survive death and resist abilities, in turn drawing the attention of mortal organizations filled with rather unfriendly and violent people who are similarly statistically skewed toward resisting terror/disbelief/mind control/fireballs... players that make the mistake of annoying the GM or abusing the npcs too much are frequently rapidly buried under a practical demonstration of the viability of mortal technology and will.